cpal39/opsline-test/README.md

 # Run instructions

 - Download or clone the repo
-- CD into the folder
+- cd into the folder
 - Do `npm i`
 - Then do `npm start`